 One Day in Memphis Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Memphis.
+And in case you aren’t keen on walking, the discovery bus tour will help you see the best of Memphis.

 Start your day with Elvis…